Agency History

 airports, transit systems, hotels, hospitals, office complexes, entertainment and sports arenas, college campuses, public spaces, and conference centers.
 Jones Worley projects have been critical to the success of education, safety, B2B, employee, customer, and public outreach.

-Certified by the U.S. Department of Transportation as a disadvantaged business enterprise (DBE) in 30 states and the District of Columbia, as well as a female-owned business enterprise (FBE), Jones Worley today remains a first choice for many clients.
+Certified by the U.S. Department of Transportation as a disadvantaged business enterprise (DBE) in over 30 states and the District of Columbia, as well as a female-owned business enterprise (FBE), Jones Worley today remains a first choice for many clients.
 They trust the firm’s experienced team of professionals to listen, understand project requirements, and consistently deliver results on time and within budget.

-The Southern Education Foundation partnered with Jones Worley on branding communications and their report,
+The Southern Education Foundation partnered with Jones Worley on branding communications and their report, Beyond Racism, for the 50th anniversary of Brown vs. Board of Education.

 After a thriving, 12-year partnership with Barry, Cynthia became the sole owner.